A Serious Tennis Fan’s Top 10 Tips for the 2020 US Open

 - You’ll see signs and be directed to available public parking ($25 for cars).

-- Citi Field will be the primary lot (“Yellow Zone” parking) except when the Mets are playing at Home, which this year are Tuesday-Thursday 8/27-8/29, and Friday-Sunday 9/6-9/8 – see the Mets home schedule): on those dates, according to the US Open you’ll be “directed to guest parking lots 1-6” (which the map confusingly labels as A-H– sorry I can’t provide any more clarification on this!).
+- Citi Field will be the primary lot (“Yellow Zone” parking) except when the Mets are playing at Home (see the Mets home schedule).
+On those dates, according to the US Open you’ll be “directed to guest parking lots 1-6” (which the map confusingly labels as A-H– sorry I can’t provide any more clarification on this!).

 - The entrance to Citi Field parking is located at 126th Street and Shea Road, Corona, NY.
 GPS address to that intersection is “126 Roosevelt Ave, Flushing, NY 11368.